Tour Dates: Saturday 14th – Thursday 19th March 2020 (Tallin to Tallin)

 Mammals: Eurasian Lynx, Eurasian Elk, Racoon Dog, Red Fox, Roe Deer, Wild Boar

 This tour has a strict focus on trying to see one of Europe’s hardest mammals, the Eurasian Lynx.
-Our local guide Tarvo is probably one of the most experienced Estonian guides when it comes for looking for Lynx and he has seen animals on numerous occasions.
+Our local guide is probably one of the most experienced Estonian guides when it comes for looking for Lynx and he has seen animals on numerous occasions.
 Much of this is due to his own passion and interest as well as many long hours in the field, speaking with local people and monitoring trail cameras in order to understand more about the habits of these highly elusive animals.
-We will also be using a professional tracker who has worked with Tarvo previously and been successful in finding Lynx, so with these two special people, we are well prepared!
 Of course, it still remains a notoriously difficult animal to see and there are no guarantees we will be successful, but with perseverance, regular night drives in known territories and essential local knowledge plus a little luck, we have a great chance!

 Early March is mating season for the Eurasian Lynx and animals are often vocal.
 There is also quite likely to be snow on the ground making tracking easier.
 We will spend every morning and evening and much of the night focusing our time driving and spotlighting within known Lynx territories.

 Estonia is still believed to have the highest density of Eurasian Lynx in Europe.
-Estimates in recent years have been been around 700 – 800 animals, though legal hunting still takes place in Estonia and it is difficult to get accurate data.
+Estimates in recent years have been been around 600 animals, although legal hunting still takes place in Estonia and it is difficult to get accurate data.
 However, recent bans on hunting have taken place to allow the population to increase again and numbers are believed to be stable.